A303 road: 20th century

 Road designations were first allocated by the Ministry of Transport in the early 1920s, but the New Direct Road was not initially considered a major through route.
 Instead, the older coaching road further south via Salisbury and Yeovil was determined to be the main road.
 Maps produced by companies independent to the Ordnance Survey, the Government's official mapping body, marked the New Direct Road as a "class I" route anyway.

 The A303 was created on 1 April 1933 as the "Alternative London – Exeter route" after the Ministry of Transport realised the New Direct Road was still useful as a major road for motor traffic.
 The route created a long bypass for sections of the A30 that ran south of it.

 In 1958, the Ministry of Transport upgraded the A303 to trunk road status.
 It believed it was easier to upgrade than the parallel A30 as it passed through fewer towns.
-Initial improvements to the road in the 1960s included widening small sections to 3 lanes (forming the so-called suicide lane) or to dual carriageway; but nothing more than 2 miles.
+Initial improvements to the road in the 1960s included widening small sections to three lanes (forming the so-called suicide lane) or to dual carriageway; but none were longer than 2 miles.
 Andover and Amesbury were bypassed in 1969, while general improvements to the road, including additional dualling, took place throughout the 1970s.

 In 1971, the Environment Secretary, Peter Walker announced the entire length of the A303 would be upgraded as part of a new roads programme that would deliver 1,000 new miles of motorway by 1980.
-A bypass of Marsh was opened in 1976; it was (and remains) the only dual carriageway upgrade of the A303 through the Blackdown Hills.
-By the mid-1980s, the A303 had been extended from its original fork by Micheldever Station, next to the A30, eastwards to meet the M3 motorway, and was a completely uninterrupted dual carriageway westwards as far as Amesbury.
-Ilminster was bypassed around this time; however the new road was built as single carriageway with 3 lanes, which caused a serious safety hazard leading to several fatal accidents.
+Bypasses were built, such as the one at Wylye in July 1975.
+A bypass of Marsh, Devon was opened in 1976; it was (and remains) the only dual carriageway upgrade of the A303 through the Blackdown Hills.
+The section between Wincanton and Holton opened in stages throughout 1977, costing £3m.

+By the mid-1980s, the A303 had been extended from its original fork by Micheldever Station, next to the A30, eastwards to meet the M3 motorway, and was an uninterrupted dual carriageway westwards as far as Amesbury.
+A bypass of Ilminster had been planned since 1976, but by 1982 the Transport Secretary David Howell had rejected the original dual carriageway plans, calling them "'a waste of money".
+The new road was built as single carriageway with three lanes, which caused a serious safety hazard leading to several fatal accidents.
+A bypass of Sparkford was opened on 25 October 1989 by Robert Atkins (politician), while an upgrade to the South Petherton to Ilchester section was opened by Christopher Chope on 13 December 1990.

 21st century

-In 2014, the A303 was one of several routes earmarked for improvement by the Government, who planned to spend £15 billion on upgrades nationwide.
-The Prime Minister, David Cameron, said the road "held parts of our country back".